 11. The article makes allegations about the application fees collected by Muis from prospective Haj pilgrims.

 a.
 The article alleges that “Muis collects application fees towards making this trip to Mekkah, in-order to pay for the trip to be made”.
 This is a misrepresentation of the purpose of the fees collected.
 The Haj administrative fees collected is a charge to defray the one-time registration cost, including maintenance and updates of pilgrims’ database in the queue.
-A clear and concise explanation of the fee collected can be found on Muis website.

 12. The article also alleged that “[t]here has long been anger and frustration over delays in refunds for Haj fees paid by deceased family members” and “the AGO 2018/2019 annual report found that the funds deposited from 226 deceased Muslims between 2012 and 2018 had not been returned to their estates”, when it was the duty of Muis to return all payments made to Muis “if a depositor passes away before performing the Haj”.
 This is a misrepresentation as Muis has not deliberately withheld refunding Haj application fees.